Thanksgiving travel tips to avoid traffic congestion

 “It’s nice that they’ve got 283 open again, so not as much traffic down there.
 I heard they had 322 open the other day, the sinkhole out on 422,” former truck driver Dallas Kirk said.

-“State police reported 5 DUI arrests an hour over the holiday period,” Schreffler said.
+“State police reported five DUI arrests an hour over the holiday period,” Schreffler said.

 The best day to travel for the holiday is actually the holiday itself.
 According to PennDOT, if you’re traveling to Philadelphia, you’ll see the most traffic on Black Friday around the major shopping areas.